Ahaeflig/NHL-Inspector/ProcessBook/README.md

 You might notice that the size of the top right panel is too small.
 This will be adressed later down the line!

 After some thought and tests we decided to change the "bar plot sticking out of a circle" idea for a radial chart.
-It is visually more coherent.
-You can see the first prototype version of it in the next image:
+It is visually more coherent and easier to get the stats not going off our panel given its dimensions.
+Take a look at the the first prototype version of it:

 <br >
 <div align = 'center'>